 - Second Phase: Patients may feel these developed blisters are breaking and leaking in this phase.
 These blisters are known as vesicles

-- Third Phase: In this phase, these blisters will become like an open wound and then turn into scabs
+- Third Phase: In this phase, these blisters will become an open wound and then turn into scabs

 Consulting the Doctor: Seeking advice from the doctor is always beneficial.
 People with chickenpox can consult healthcare professionals if the following conditions exist:

 - The patient is pregnant